Create a Painted Rock Mosaic

 - Small paint brush

-- Invite your child to dip the rocks into the paint, covering as much of the rock as she can.
+- Encourage your child to dip the rocks in the paint.
+Explain to her that the goal is to cover as much of each rock with the paint as she can.

-- Let the glue dry, and you've got a beautiful painted rock mosaic!
-Extend this activity by experimenting with different patterns and materials.
-Encourage your child to try new designs and use other items such as yarn, paper, or ribbon!
+- Let the glue dry, and...voilà!
+You have a lovely painted rock mosaic.
+Expand upon this activity by making another mosaic that experiments with new patterns and materials.
+Encourage your child to try different designs.
+You may also want to use other items such as coins, buttons, and maybe even ribbon!